xrnl/extinction-rebellion-nl/README.md

 Lastly, follow the next step to run the website and then [pull the production database](/docs/sync-production-data.md)

+If you have any issues with the installation, run the command `docker logs extinction-rebellion-nl_composer_1` to see error messages and identify what went wrong.
+If you need more support make sure to [contact us](/SUPPORT.md).

 ## Run

 First, you must activate Docker.
 Then: